franroad/api/README.md

 - This will allow us to perform the data base operations in ``Python`` no more SQL strings.
 - ORM layer of abstraction that sits between the DB and the app leverages psycopgp2 to manage the connection to the ddbb
+- Note that the user needs permission in the schema public :

+-- Allow the api role all the privileges in the public schema ``GRANT ALL PRIVILEGES ON SCHEMA public TO api;``

 ## Installation